watson-developer-cloud/assistant-simple/README.md

    ```

 When the command finishes processing, your application is deployed and running on Bluemix.
 You can access it using the URL specified in the command output.

+# What to do next

+After you have the application installed and running, experiment with it to see how it responds to your input.

+The application interface is designed and trained for chatting with a cognitive car.
+The chat interface is on the left, and the
+JSON that the JavaScript code receives from the server is on the right.
+Your questions and commands are interpreted using a small set of sample data trained with the following intents:

+    turn_on
+    turn_off
+    turn_up
+    turn_down
+    traffic_update
+    locate_amenity
+    weather
+    phone
+    capabilities
+    greetings
+    goodbyes

+To see details of how these intents are defined, including sample input for each intent, open the workspace in the Conversation tooling on Bluemix, and go to the **Intents** tab.
+(For more information about intents, see the [Conversation service documentation](http://www.ibm.com/watson/developercloud/doc/conversation/intent_ovw.shtml).)

+If you type a request such as `music on` or `I want to turn on the windshield wipers`, the system understands your intent and responds accordingly.
+You can see the details of how your input was understood by examining the JSON data in the `Watson understands` section on the right side.
+For example, if you type `Turn on some music`, the JSON data shows that the system understood the `turn_on` intent with a high level of confidence, along with the `appliance` entity with a value of `music`.

+## Modifying the application

+After you have the application deployed and running, you can explore the source files and make changes.
+Try the following:

+   * Modify the .js files to change the application logic.

+   * Modify the .html file to change the appearance of the application page.

+   * Use the Conversation tool to train the service for new intents, or to modify the dialog flow.
+For more information, see the [Conversation service documentation](http://www.ibm.com/watson/developercloud/doc/conversation/index.shtml).

 # Troubleshooting